• Skip to primary navigation

 clean and oil grill crates

-• While the grill is preheating, trim the thighs of any trimmable fat and extra skin.
-Allow them to rest at room temperature until the grill is ready.
+• While the grill is preheating, trim the thighs of trimmable fat and extra skin.
+Allow them to rest at room temperature until the grill is ready—20 to 30 minutes is good.

 trimming fat off the chicken thigh

-• Before placing them on the grill, use the seasoning you prefer, or just give all sides a sprinkle of Kosher salt and black pepper.
-I use my All-purpose Seasoning Mix, which is salt, pepper, and garlic powder.
+• Brushing with olive oil is optional for skin-on thighs.
+Use the seasoning you prefer, or sprinkle all sides with Kosher salt and black pepper.
 If using skinless thighs, give them a light brushing of vegetable oil before seasoning.

 adding seasoning to raw thighs

-• Using only half the grill surface, place on the grill over direct heat with skin side UP.
+• Using only half the grill surface, place on the grill grates over direct heat with skin side UP.
 Grill for 5-6 minutes, then flip onto the other side of the grill and skin down—grill for about 4 minutes with the skin down.
-Continue to go back and forth between the sides of the grill and skin up and down with the same timing.
-But if the skin is getting too dark, turn down the area used for skin side down.
-If using skinless thighs, you can grill both sides for 5 minutes until done but do alternate sides.
+Continue to go back and forth between the sides of the grill and flipping.
+But if the skin is getting too dark, turn down the heat in the area used for the skin side down.
+If using skinless thighs, you can grill both sides for 5 minutes until done, but do alternate sides.

 placing thighs over direct heat skin up

-• Grill to 185° internal temperature—about 25-30 minutes, but this will vary some with your exact grill surface temperature and the thighs' temperature and thickness.
+• Grill to 185° internal temperature—about 25-30 minutes for bone-in thighs, but this will vary depending on your exact grill surface temperature and the thighs' temperature and thickness.
+For boneless, the cooking time is usually 10-15 minutes.
+ALWAYS CHECK YOUR TEMPERATURE EARLY, a few times.

-grlled chicken thigh with bite out of it
+chicken thigh with a bite out of it.

 Recipe Notes